greg-raven/Uncommon-Sense/_posts/2017-09-08-the-constitution-is-the-benchmark.md

 tag: 'Hugo L. Black'
 ---

-The public welfare demands that constitutional cases must be decided according to the terms of the Constitution itself, and not according to judges’ views of fairness, reasonableness, or justice.
+The public welfare demands that constitutional cases must be decided according to the terms of the Constitution itself, and not according to judges' views of fairness, reasonableness, or justice.